 Under the B.A.
 Degree, the following Honours Programs are available.
 Each assumes that the student also meets the requirements of 11.2.2 and 11.2.3.
 For a complete listing of courses required for each Honours Program, see the appropriate heading under Programs and Courses of Instruction.

 Disciplinary

 Anthropology

 Classical Studies

 Computer Science

 Computer Science and Mathematics

 Economics

 English

 French Studies

 Geography

 History

 Mathematics

 Music

 Philosophy

 Political Science

 Psychology

 Religious Studies

 Sociology

 Interdisciplinary

 American Studies

 Canadian Studies

 Economics and Mathematics

 Environmental Studies

 International Relations

 Modern Languages, Literatures and Cultures

-11.3 BACHELOR OF SCIENCE

-11.3.1 Requirements for a B.Sc.
-Degree

-In order to qualify for a Bachelor of Science degree, a student must complete 120 credits including:

-- a) 6 credits must be earned in each of the four distribution areas: Arts and Letters, Humanities, Social Sciences, and Science, as listed in 11.3.2

-- b) 12 credits must be earned from the Science Core as outlined in 11.3.3

-- c) 72 Science credits of which a minimum of 30 credits must be from Science courses at the 3/4000 level (see 11.3.4 and 11.3.5)

-- d) One of the following must be completed: a Major plus a Minor; a Double Major; a General degree of three Minors; or the most specialized degree an Honours program.
-It is also possible for students to design a program of their own in consultation with the Academic Dean (See Regulations 11.3.6, 11.3.8, 11.3.9, 11.3.10, 11.3.15 and 11.3.20.)

-11.3.2 Distribution Requirements

-Six credits must be earned from each of the following lists:
+11.2.21 Complementary Courses and Prerequisites

+If a course prerequisite or the requirements of a Major or Honours program specifies complementary courses from Arts and Letters, Humanities, or Social Sciences, courses from the following departments and programs fall within these groups:

 Arts and Letters

 Art History

 Drama

 English

-Fine Arts French Studies
+Fine Arts

-German Studies
+French Studies

-Hispanic Studies
+German Studies Hispanic Studies

 Japanese Studies

 Linguistics

 Music

 Humanities

 Canadian Studies

 Classics

 Greek

 History

 Latin

 Philosophy

 Religious Studies

 Women's and Gender Studies

 Social Sciences

 Anthropology

 Commerce

 Economics

-Geography and Environment (GENV) International Relations Political Science Sociology Women's and Gender Studies
+Geography and Environment (GENV)

-Note: Science distribution is fulfilled by Bachelor of Science degree requirements.

-Note: For distribution requirement purposes, a maximum of 6 credits from Women's and Gender Studies (WGST) courses can be applied to meet the distribution requirements for either Humanities or Social Science, or a combination of those two disciplines.
+International Relations

-11.3.3 Science Core
+Political Science

+Sociology

+Women's and Gender Studies

+11.3 BACHELOR OF SCIENCE

+11.3.1 Requirements for a B.Sc.
+Degree

+In order to qualify for a Bachelor of Science degree, a student must complete 120 credits including:

+- a) Six credits must be earned in each of the four distribution areas: Arts, Humanities, Natural Science, and Social World, as listed in 11.3.2

+- b) 12 credits must be earned from the Science Core as outlined in 11.3.3

+- c) 72 Science credits of which a minimum of 30 credits must be from Science courses at the 3/4000 level (see 11.3.4 and 11.3.5)

+- d) One of the following must be completed: a Major plus a Minor; a Double Major; a General degree of three Minors; or the most specialized degree an Honours program.
+It is also possible for students to design a program of their own in consultation with the Academic Dean (See Regulations 11.3.6, 11.3.8, 11.3.9, 11.3.10, 11.3.15 and 11.3.20.)

+11.3.2 Distribution Requirements

-Twelve credits must be earned as follows:
+Distribution requirements must be earned as follows:

+- a) Six credits must be earned from each of the four main distribution areas.
+Sub-categories and their descriptions are provided to guide choice and assist students in selecting courses.
+Selecting courses from different sub-categories within each of the main categories is recommended but not required.
+Courses that are listed in more than one sub-category under a main distribution area can only be counted once within that distribution area.

+- b) Only one course (3 credits) from a single discipline (subject area/course code) may be used to fulfill distribution requirements.

+- c) Courses that may be used to satisfy distribution requirements are identified both in the lists here and in course descriptions contained in Section 12 of this calendar (Programs and Courses of Instruction).
+Exceptions, including 1991 courses and non-designated 1000 level transfer credits, may be approved by a Dean in consultation with the appropriate Department.

+Note: Courses that have been designated by a student to fulfill distribution requirements may also count towards the requirements for a major or minor.

+Distribution areas are as follows: